GreptimeTeam/docs/docs/v0.7/en/user-guide/write-data/prometheus.md

 to send data to a compatible backend.

 GreptimeDB has this variant supported, too.
 Just configure GreptimeDB's remote write url for `vmagent`.
-For example, if you have greptimedb installed locally:
+For example, if you have  GreptimeDB installed locally:

 ```shell
 vmagent -remoteWrite.url=http://localhost:4000/v1/prometheus/write